privacyguides/privacyguides.org/docs/real-time-communication.en.md

 - Being [forbidden from connecting third-party clients](https://github.com/LibreSignal/LibreSignal/issues/37#issuecomment-217211165) to the centralized network that might provide for greater customization or a better experience.
 Often defined in Terms and Conditions of usage.
 - Poor or no documentation for third-party developers.
 - The [ownership](https://web.archive.org/web/20210729191953/https://blog.privacytools.io/delisting-wire/), privacy policy, and operations of the service can change easily when a single entity controls it, potentially compromising the service later on.
-- Self hosting requires effort and knowledge of how to set up a service.
+- Self-hosting requires effort and knowledge of how to set up a service.

 ### Federated Networks